|Squarespace standout features|

-However, it does come with an additional cost, which is between $7 and $59 a month, depending on the email marketing plan you choose.
+However, it does come with an additional cost, depending on the email marketing plan you choose.

 Sensitive card data is never handled by Squarespace.
 It doesn’t have access to this information as it goes directly to the payment processor’s servers.

-- Live chat: The live-chat feature of Squarespace is the best way to contact its support team.
+- Live chat: The live chat feature of Squarespace is the best way to contact its support team.
 It is available Monday to Friday.
-While it lacks the 24/7 availability that Shopify offers, I was able to get questions answered within a couple of minutes.
+While it lacks the 24/7 availability that competitors offer, I was able to get questions answered within a couple of minutes.

-- Email: It ook less than a day to get an answer from Squarespace email support, and I found it to be the second-best option for contacting their team.
+- Email: It took less than a day to get an answer from Squarespace email support, and I found it to be the second-best option for contacting their team.